-PayPal was launched back in 1998, and its original goals were somewhat similar to Bitcoin’s.
+PayPal was launched back in 1998, and its original goals were somewhat aligned with Bitcoin’s goals.
 PayPal wanted to create a new form of internet money that would be frictionless and make sending payments as easy as sending an email.

 However, due to the centralized nature of PayPal, the company was never able to be as innovative and boundary-pushing as they hoped.
 That said, PayPal eventually became the de facto standard for online payments.

-However, PayPal hasn’t worked well with Bitcoin up to this point.
-This is because, unlike cryptocurrency payments, PayPal transactions are not finalized right after they are made.
+However, PayPal has not worked well with Bitcoin up to this point.
+This is because, unlike cryptocurrency payments, PayPal transactions are not settled right after they are made.
 Due to this difference in how payments are processed on these separate platforms, they are mostly incompatible for trust-less trades between each other.

 The same goes for using PayPal to buy popular alt-coins like Ethereum, Tether and Litecoin.
-PayPal and cryptocurrency exchanges simply don’t play nice together.
-You’ll likely have to find an intermediary to buy Bitcoin or any other cryptocurrency.
+PayPal and cryptocurrency exchanges simply do not work well together.
+You will likely have to find an intermediary to buy or sell Bitcoin or any other cryptocurrency using PayPal.

-Despite the difficulties associated with purchasing cryptocurrency via PayPal, a large number of people still decide to take this route due to their level of comfort with the online payments platform.
-PayPal is a great option for anyone who needs some cryptocurrency in a hurry because payments can be made instantly.
-Despite the fees and low limits, there aren’t many other solid options to choose from when you need some Bitcoin fast.
+Despite the difficulties associated with purchasing cryptocurrency via PayPal, a large number of people still decide to take this route due to their level of comfort with the platform.
+PayPal is an option for anyone who needs some cryptocurrency in a hurry because payments can be made instantly.
+Despite the fees and low limits, depending on where you are in the world, PayPal may be the fastest way to acquire some cryptocurrency.

-There are a number of disadvantages to using PayPal to purchase cryptocurrency, and this option should probably be avoided if you are not in a rush.
-Buying Bitcoin and other cryptocurrencies with PayPal will come with higher fees than even using a credit card.
+There are a number of disadvantages to using PayPal to buy cryptocurrency, and this option should probably be avoided if you are not in a rush.
+Buying Bitcoin and other cryptocurrencies with PayPal will come with higher fees than even using a credit card and much higher than if you used your bank account for a bank transfer.
 Additionally, there are extremely low limits on the few platforms where PayPal is even accepted as a payment option.

-Perhaps the biggest disadvantage of using PayPal for Cryptocurrency is that it’s simply very difficult to do.
-Most major cryptocurrency exchanges do not accept PayPal at this time.
+Perhaps the biggest disadvantage of using PayPal for Cryptocurrency is that it is simply very difficult to do.
+Most major crypto exchanges do not accept PayPal payments at this time.

 PayPal is not a cryptocurrency; it is an online payments platform.
 It is possible, however, that PayPal will one day integrate Bitcoin into their platform as an accepted currency.